Hierarchy: Contexts and applications

 Kulish (2002) suggests that almost every system of organization which humans apply to the world is arranged hierarchically.
 Some conventional definitions of the terms "nation" and "government" suggest that every nation has a government and that every government is hierarchical.
 Sociologists can analyse socioeconomic systems in terms of stratification into a social hierarchy (the social stratification of societies), and all systematic classification schemes (taxonomies) are hierarchical.
 Most organized religions, regardless of their internal governance structures, operate as a hierarchy under deities and priesthoods.
 Many Christian denominations have an autocephalous ecclesiastical hierarchy of leadership.
 Families can be viewed as hierarchical structures in terms of cousinship (e.g., first cousin once removed, second cousin, etc.), ancestry (as depicted in a family tree) and inheritance (succession and heirship).
 All the requisites of a well-rounded life and lifestyle can be organized using Maslow's hierarchy of human needs - according to Maslow's hierarchy of human needs.
 Learning steps often follow a hierarchical scheme—to master differential equations one must first learn calculus; to learn calculus one must first learn elementary algebra; and so on.
 Nature offers hierarchical structures, as numerous schemes such as Linnaean taxonomy, the organization of life, and biomass pyramids attempt to document.
-Hierarchies are so infused into daily life that they are viewed as trivial.

 While the above examples are often clearly depicted in a hierarchical form and are classic examples, hierarchies exist in numerous systems where this branching structure is not immediately apparent.
 For example, most postal-code systems are hierarchical.
 Using the Canadian postal code system as an example, the top level's binding concept, the "postal district", consists of 18 objects (letters).
 The next level down is the "zone", where the objects are the digits 0–9.
 This is an example of an overlapping hierarchy, because each of these 10 objects has 18 parents.
 The hierarchy continues downward to generate, in theory, 7,200,000 unique codes of the format A0A 0A0 (the second and third letter positions allow 20 objects each).
-Most library classification systems are also hierarchical.
-The Dewey Decimal System is infinitely hierarchical because there is no finite bound on the number of digits can be used after the decimal point.
+Most library classification systems such as the Dewey Decimal Classification are also hierarchical.